 Pictured on the right (front to back): Al Falkner, president in his last term; Joe Feryn, counselor and track coach; Phil Kuder, teacher and golf coach; and Fr.
 Peter Byrne, S.J., Superior Manresa community.

 Highlight ~ This campus view inspired by Al, pictured the old school building, the Barbieri Student Center and the Chapel of the Three Companions with students enjoying a break between classes.

-"SNOW CHAPEL AT HOLY NAMES" (THE NORTH SIDE, SPOKANE, WA • PAINTED OCTOBER 2012 ACRYLIC ON CANVAS 8X10-INCH)
+"CELEBRATING AT HOLY NAMES ACADEMY" (THE NORTH SIDE, SPOKANE, WA • PAINTED APRIL 2013 ACRYLIC ON CANVAS 8X10-INCH)

-Highlight ~ it was featured for a few minutes in the movie starring Johnny Depp, “Benny & Joon.”
+Highlight ~ This setting was featured for a few minutes in the movie starring, Johnny Depp and Mary Stuart Masterson, “Benny & Joon.”

-"NOVEMBER AT OLD NORTH CENTRAL" (THE NORTH SIDE, SPOKANE, WA • PAINTED NOVEMBER 2015 ACRYLIC ON CANVAS 8X10-INCH)
+"FRESH FLOWERS AT SAINT JOSEPH'S" (THE NORTH SIDE, SPOKANE, WA • PAINTE MARCH 2015 ACRYLIC ON CANVAS 8X10-INCH)